Filip Prebsl: International career

 Prebsl played for the Czech U17, U19 and U20 teams.
-As of 2024, he plays for the U21 team.
+In 2023–2025, he played for the U21 team.
 During the 2025 UEFA Euro Under-21 qualifying campaign, he played almost all of the matches in the starting line-up, helping the team to qualify for the tournament.
 Although he plays mostly as a defensive midfielder at club level, he was used as a defender in the national team.